mukhal/deep-learning-papers-notes/papers/batch-normalization.md

 * Now there could be a problem that normalization forces inputs to remain in the linearity regions of non-linearity functions.
 Hence, they add two learnt parameters that perform scaling and shifting to the normalization output to be able represent the identity transform (if needed).

+* During inference, BN operation is done using the population statistics Var[x] and E[x] rather than the Batch statistics.
+This is done since, during inference, We want the output to depend only on the input deterministically not on the batch of the input.

+* Adding BN and other modifications, they improved the Inception model accuracy from 72.2% to 74.8%.